Tax Haven Meaning

 #4 – No Substantial Activities Required

 Tax haven does not require outside entities to actually produce goods or services within their jurisdiction.
-Entities can bypass their earnings and wealth created in tax-paying countries to be taxable under its jurisdiction by just opening the company’s head offices in such havens or transferring major financial transactions of the company to subsidiaries or shell companies located in tax havens.
-E.g. you can commence your trade practices in London and be liable to pay taxes under the jurisdiction of Cayman Islands
+Entities can bypass their earnings and wealth created in tax-paying countries to be taxable under its jurisdiction by just opening the company’s head offices in such havens or transferring significant financial transactions of the company to subsidiaries or shell companies located in tax havens.
+E.g., you can commence your trade practices in London and be liable to pay taxes under the jurisdiction of Cayman Islands

 The Panama Papers